Karleener/FreeDcpPlayer/README.md

 Free Dcp Player Nvidia GPU based for independent filmmakers

-Source code will be released soon.
+Source code will be shared here soon.

 FreeDcpPlayer is a “Digital Cinema Package”  player ,  a project mainly based on
 - Nvidia jpeg2000 GPU decoder (Pascal and more recent architecture only)